http4k/examples/graalvm/README.md

 # http4k GraalVM Hello World example
 This example has a single endpoint, served at the root, that returns some text.
 It only uses the `http4k-core` module, which is small and has zero dependencies apart from the Kotlin StdLib.
-The

 ## Build/test locally